sybrew/the-seo-framework/readme.txt

 	* **Filters:**
 		* When using custom meta title or meta description filters, they may not be processed for the meta input fields.
 			* Fixing this requires restructuring the custom title and description methods with flags.
+	* **Block editor:**
+		* When you edit the homepage via the block editor, and add or remove any of the homepage social descriptions via the SEO Settings page, and then hit "Update" in the block editor, the social-locks won't be altered.
+			* Fixing this would require us to send out new locks.
+			* This is such an edge-case that would be "fun" if we made that seamless, but "practical" is another word that stops us here.
+If we didn't mention it, we'd dare to bet none of our 100,000 users would've ever noticed in a million years.
+			* Moreover, WordPress is far from ready when it comes to a REST-driven admin interface.
+Ignoring Calypso, Gutenberg is the only first-party WP interface that is JS driven.
+There are still no tools available for us that would allow us to easily integrate this.
 	* **Redirects:**
 		* We're not detecting whether a redirect will loop back to the current page.
 			* To do this accurately, we need to predict whether the endpoint leads to any of the plausible endpoints WordPress supports.
 This is expensive on your CPU.